StardustDL/LocalJudge/README.md

 # StarOJ

-StarOJ is a Online-Judge written in C#.
+StarOJ is an Online-Judge written in C#.

 Now, StarOJ only supports file-system provider.